markuusche/docker-guide/README.md

 #### [ Build ]
 builds the project (Dockerfile) to an image: \
--t: means tag, then the tag name \
-in this example tag name is `py-image` \
+-t: means tag, then the tag name.
+In this example tag name is `py-image` \
 dot (.) at the end of the command means \
 docker will use the files and directories in the current directory (and its subdirectories) \
 as the build context and build an image tagged as `py-image`.